Ruheyan/Ruheyan.github.io/README.md

-# Ruheyan (Rukia) Nuermaimaiti
+# Dr Ruheyan (Rukia) Nuermaimaiti, AFHEA

-I am a Teaching Assistant in Statistics at the School of Mathematics, University of Leeds.
-I am a PhD candidate under the supervision of Dr. Leonid Bogachev and Dr. Jochen Voss at the University of Leeds.
+I am a Teaching Fellow in Statistics at the School of Mathematics, University of Leeds.

+My PhD was under the supervision of Dr. Leonid Bogachev and Dr. Jochen Voss at the University of Leeds.
 My doctoral thesis, titled "Statistical Models for Frequency Distributions of Count Data with Applications to Scientometrics," focused on investigating the statistical modelling of count data, common in diverse fields, including bibliometrics and scientometrics.
 My research interests include statistical modelling, limit shapes, bibliometrics etc.

 ![ ](/EJPGPLCCDF.png)

 ## Selected Work Expenrience

+> ### Teaching Fellow in Statistics
+ University of Leeds, Jan 2024 --

+Module leader for: MATH27775 Survival Analysis ; MATH5745 Multivariate Method (23/24)
+              MATH5741 Statistical Theory and Methods; MATH1603 Data Science and Communication (24/25)

 > ### Teaching Assistant in Statistics
-  University of Leeds, Apr 2023 -- Present
+  University of Leeds, Apr 2023 -- Jan 2024

   Teaching: MATH1710 Probability and Statistics